zmahfuz0613/rails-intro/README.md

 _Introduction_

-For tonight's homework you will work through roughly the first half of the Ruby on Rails `Getting Started` documentation.
+For this weekend's homework you will work through roughly the first half of the Ruby on Rails `Getting Started` documentation.
 This tutorial is _very_ well constructed and has sheperded many new developers through the basics of the Rails framework.
 Rails is a large, opinionated framework so it will take some time to get accustomed to; that said, the "Rails way" favors convention over configuration which makes it especially easy to get up and running with a minimum amount of setup.

 *Important Notes:*